 To crop an image, select the video or still image on the canvas.
-Hold the Control key and drag the edge or handles of the image to crop it.
-Use the shift key to constrain the cropping action to the original ratio of the image.
+Hold the Control key and drag the edge or handles of the image to constrain and crop it.
+Hold the Control and Shift keys and drag to just crop the image.